How Wire Transfer From India to Abroad Actually Works

 Apart from them, there are also authorized money changers who can provide the same service such as Thomas Cook, UAE Exchange (now Unimoni).

-You can find the KYC documents required for the different RBI listed purposes of money transfer in the link below; Typically PAN Card, Form A2 (where beneficiary details are filled) and another Govt.
+What are the KYC documents you need for an international money transfer?
+You can find the KYC documents required for the different RBI approved purposes of money transfer in the link below; Typically PAN Card, Form A2 (where beneficiary details are filled) and another Govt.
 ID like Aadhar Card/Driver’s Licence are needed. |

 Once the documents are verified, the remittance transaction is confirmed by the chosen bank or money changer.
 The sender then has to transfer the money to them via NEFT/RTGS.
 For this, they’d have to add the money transfer service provider as a beneficiary.
 Once this is done, the sender sends them the money.